Recent concert for Andrew Downes' 70th Birthday year, including a vocal/instrumental arrangement of this work.

 Programme for the premiere of Christmas Cantata:

-the years I have performed the Lullaby quite often in Christmas
+the years I have performed individual movements from the Cantata quite often in Christmas

 concerts and church services in our area with many local musicians,